Office of Financial Aid and Scholarships

 Below are the different financial aid opportunities that a graduate student may be eligible for.

-Below are the different financial aid opportunities that a graduate student may be eligible for.
-Single Subject and Multiple Subject credentials are not eligible for programs indicated with an *
+Below are the different financial aid opportunities that a teaching credential student may be eligible for.
+Students working on a clear credential can only be considered for aid marked with ***.

 The following non-teaching programs are only eligible for the Golden State Teachers Grant and Private Student Loans: